openvinotoolkit/openvino/samples/cpp/benchmark_app/README.md

    ```sh
    python3 downloader.py --name googlenet-v1 -o <models_dir>
    ```
-2. Convert the model to the Inference Engine IR format.
+2. Convert the model to the OpenVINO IR format.
 Run the Model Optimizer using the `mo` command with the path to the model, model format (which must be FP32 for CPU and FPG) and output directory to generate the IR files:
    ```sh
    mo --input_model <models_dir>/public/googlenet-v1/googlenet-v1.caffemodel --data_type FP32 --output_dir <ir_dir>
    ```